GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 == Description ==

-Gato GraphQL is a **tool for interacting with data in your WordPress site**.
-You can think of it as a Swiss Army knife for dealing with data, as it allows you to retrieve, manipulate and store again any piece of data, in any desired way, using the [GraphQL language](https://graphql.org/).
+Gato GraphQL is a productivity tool for interacting with data in your WordPress site.
+It allows you to retrieve, manipulate and store again any piece of data, in any desired way.

-With Gato GraphQL, you can:
+Gato GraphQL can handle the functionality from multiple plugins:

+- ✅ APIs
+- ✅ Automators
+- ✅ Bulk editing
+- ✅ Code snippets
+- ✅ Content distribution
+- ✅ Email notifications
+- ✅ HTTP client
+- ✅ Import/export
+- ✅ Search & replace
+- ✅ Translation
+- ✅ Webhooks

+Among others, you can use it to:

 - Query data to create headless sites
 - Expose public and private APIs
-- Map JS components to Gutenberg blocks
 - Synchronize content across sites
 - Automate tasks
 - Complement WP-CLI to execute admin tasks